CU-DSI-Scholars/site-source/content/post/2021-01-04-project-california-water-futures-can-we-predict-the-future-value-of-california-water-amid-fear-of-scarcity.md

 Researchers, government, nonprofit, and public initiatives seek innovative approaches to help water consumers to take sustainable actions.
 We are a group of scientists from academia and the private sector who seek to develop a user-relevant tool to predict water risk that is relevant for water futures, using deep learning methods, user research, and behavioral data.
 This work is a part of the California Water Data Challenge under Western Big Data Innovation Hub.

-Can we successfully predict the future value of California water amid fear of scarcity?
+Can we successfully predict the future value of California's water amid fear of scarcity?

 {{< alert success >}}
 This is an UNPAID research project.